rlespinasse/slugify-value/README.md

 ### `slug-maxlength`

-The value is a number or `nolimit` to reflect the length of the slug outputs
+The value is a number or `nolimit` to reflect the length of the slug outputs.

 This input is _Optional_.
 The default value is `63`.

+### `publish-env`

+In addition of the action output, the slug values are publish as environment variables.

+This input is _Optional_.
+The default value is `true`.